 So without further ado my thoughts on the 3 films:

 THE LAST BLACK MAN IN SAN FRANCISCO

-Judging by the overall positive response of last year’s Sorry to Bother You, which I did not like, there is obviously an audience for this type of chaotic urban art-piece, but I am not a member of that audience.
-I did enjoy last year’s Blindspotting so it can work for me when there is enough of a story to carry me through all the chaos, so I don’t feel assaulted by art (which is probably part of the point but I leave more confused than inspired).
+Judging by the overall positive response of last year’s Sorry to Bother You, which I did not like, there is obviously an audience for this type of chaotic urban art-piece.
+Unfortunately, I am not a member of that audience.
+I did enjoy last year’s Blindspotting so it can work for me when there is enough of a story to carry me through all the chaos but often I leave feeling assaulted by art (which is probably part of the point but I leave more confused than inspired).
 This trend is like if Terrence Malick and Spike Lee had babies, and I just don’t get it.

 The other big problem with The Last Black Man in San Francisco is it is far too long for this kind of abstract art piece.
 At 2 hours I grew bored with all the shouting and what was supposed to be revelatory felt exhausting.
 I am sure many will be inspired by director Joe Talbot’s arthouse film.
 It just wasn’t for me.

 5 out of 10

 MOONLIGHT SONATA: DEAFNESS IN THREE MOVEMENTS